witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 ## Notes
 - The tests include a 1-second wait time after adding a venue to allow for list updates.
 This might need adjustment based on actual application performance.

+# Admin Dashboard Unit Testing
+## Overview

+This test suite performs unit tests on the core functions in adminDashboard.js using Jest.
+The tests focus on error handling, DOM manipulation, authentication state management, and sidebar functionality in the admin dashboard.

+## Test Coverage
+The current test coverage is 82.92%.

+## Key Areas Tested
+- API Interactions:
+   - `fetchData()`: Verifies API error handling by simulating failed fetch requests.

+- DOM Manipulations:
+   - `displayBookings()`: Tests how the DOM updates based on the presence or absence of booking data.

+- Authentication Handling:

+   - `checkAuthState()`: Mocks Firebase’s onAuthStateChanged to test user authentication handling.

+- Sidebar Functionality:
+   - `toggleSidebar()`: Tests the opening, closing, and resizing behavior of the sidebar in response to user interactions.

+## Testing Approach

+- Mocking:
+   - The fetch function is mocked to simulate API errors.
+   - Firebase's getAuth and onAuthStateChanged are mocked to simulate different authentication states.

+- DOM Simulation:
+   - Mock DOM elements like containers, buttons, and sidebars are created to test interactions and rendering logic.

+- Event Simulation:
+   - Simulated button clicks and window resize events are used to test sidebar toggle functionality.

+## Why Not 100% Coverage?

+- Edge Cases:
+   - Some edge cases in API error handling and user interactions may not be fully covered.

+- DOM Event Complexity:
+   - Certain event listeners and interactions, especially those involving asynchronous operations or complex DOM states.

+# View Your Bookings Page Unit Testing

+## Overview
+The test suite is designed to validate the functionality of various functions and components within the yourBookings.js file.
+It primarily focuses on date formatting, time slot formatting, fetching user bookings, pagination of bookings, and rendering bookings for different devices.
+The tests are structured using Jest.

+## Test Coverage
+Current Coverage: 77.38%

+## Key Areas Tested

+- Date and Time Formatting:

+   - `formatDate`: Tests the correct formatting of a given date string.
+   - `formatTimeSlot`: Tests the correct formatting of time slots from start and end times.

+- Fetching User Bookings:

+   - `fetchUserBookings`: Tests successful API responses and error handling when fetching user bookings.

+- Pagination Logic:

+   - `paginateBookings`: Tests the correct pagination of a list of bookings, ensuring that the correct subsets of data are returned based on the page number and size.

+- Loading State:

+   - `showLoading`: Tests the display of a loading message while bookings are being fetched.

+- Rendering Bookings:

+   - `renderDesktopBookings and renderMobileBookings`: Tests rendering of bookings for both desktop and mobile views, including handling of empty bookings.

+- Pagination Controls:

+   - `renderPaginationControls`: Tests rendering of pagination controls, including checking the state of the previous and next buttons.

+## Testing Approach

+- Unit Testing: The tests focus on individual functions to ensure they perform as expected in isolation.
+This helps in identifying issues at the function level.

+- Mocking Dependencies: Using Jest’s mocking capabilities, external dependencies (like Firebase and fetch) are simulated to isolate the component being tested.
+This allows for testing without making actual network calls.

+- Asynchronous Testing: Tests for functions that return promises (e.g., fetchUserBookings) use async/await syntax to handle asynchronous operations properly.

+## Why Not 100% Coverage ?

+- Edge Cases Not Covered: Some edge cases, such as unexpected input formats or certain error conditions in the functions, may not be tested, leading to gaps in coverage.

+- Unreachable Code: Certain conditions or branches in the code may be unreachable based on the current tests.
+For instance, if there's conditional logic based on specific states of the application that are not exercised in the tests, it may lead to incomplete coverage.

+- Mock Limitations: The mocking of functions and data may lead to scenarios not being accurately reflected in the tests, especially if the real implementations have more complexity.

+- Complexity of External Dependencies: Interactions with complex external services or libraries may not be fully covered due to their reliance on specific configurations or states that are difficult to replicate in tests.

+# Request Whitelist Unit Testing

+## Overview
+The test suite is designed to validate the functionality of the functions related to whitelist requests in requestWhitelist.js.
+It primarily focuses on submitting whitelist requests, handling user authentication, and managing the visibility of a loading spinner.
+The tests utilize Jest.

+## Test Coverage
+Current Coverage: 100%

+Coverage Details: Every function and branch in the code has been tested, including all error handling and edge cases.

+## Key Areas Tested
+- Whitelist Request Submission:

+   - `submitWhitelistRequest`:
+      - Field Validation: Tests for the correct error when required fields are missing.
+      - Email Uniqueness: Validates that the function throws an error if the email has already been requested.
+      - Successful Submission: Ensures that a valid request is successfully submitted when all fields are valid and the email is unique.
+      - Error Handling: Tests the function’s response to a failed submission due to a Firestore error.

+- User Authentication:

+   - `ensureAuthenticatedUser`:
+      - Authenticated User: Verifies that the function resolves with the user object when the user is authenticated.
+      - Unauthenticated User: Tests that the function rejects when no user is authenticated.

+- Loading Spinner Management:

+   - `showLoadingSpinner`: Tests that the loading spinner is displayed correctly by checking its visibility.
+   - `hideLoadingSpinner`: Verifies that the loading spinner is hidden as expected.

+## Testing Approach

+- Unit Testing: The tests focus on individual functions, verifying their correctness and expected behavior in isolation.

+- Mocking Dependencies: Jest’s mocking capabilities are used to simulate Firebase functions (getDocs, addDoc, etc.) and the authentication state (onAuthStateChanged).
+This isolates the tests from actual database calls and external dependencies.

+- Asynchronous Testing: The tests use async/await syntax to handle asynchronous functions, ensuring that promises are properly resolved or rejected.

+- DOM Manipulation: For testing the loading spinner, the tests manipulate the DOM directly to verify the visibility of the spinner.

+## Reasons for Achieving 100% Coverage
+- Comprehensive Test Cases: All possible paths through the code are tested, including success and error conditions for every function.
+Each test case is designed to cover specific scenarios and edge cases.

+- Error Handling: Each function includes tests for error handling, ensuring that exceptions are properly thrown and caught, which is critical for robust applications.

+- Direct Testing of DOM Manipulation: The tests directly assess changes to the DOM, ensuring that functions that manipulate the UI are verified for correctness.

+# View Your Upcoming Bookings Unit Testing

+## Overview
+The test suite is designed to validate the functions related to viewing user bookings in `viewBookings.js`.
+It covers loading messages, date and time formatting, fetching user bookings, displaying bookings, and loading user bookings.
+The tests utilize Jest along with jest-fetch-mock to mock network requests.

+## Test Coverage
+Current Coverage: 65.62%
+Coverage Details: The tests cover a subset of functionalities within the module, but there are areas that lack sufficient tests, particularly in how bookings are displayed and edge cases are handled.

+## Key Areas Tested

+- Loading Message:

+      - `showLoading`: Validates that the loading message is displayed correctly in the bookings container.

+- Date Formatting:

+      - `formatDate`: Confirms that dates are formatted correctly into the expected string format.

+- Time Slot Formatting:

+      - `formatTimeSlot`: Ensures the correct formatting of time slots from start and end times.

+- Fetching User Bookings:

+      - `fetchUserBookings`: Tests the function for correctly fetching user bookings from an API and validates the response structure.

+- Displaying Bookings:

+      - `displayBookings `: Checks whether the bookings are displayed correctly and verifies the visibility of the "no upcoming bookings" message when no bookings are present.

+- Loading User Bookings:

+      - `loadUserBookings`: Tests if the function fetches and attempts to display user bookings, though some aspects of the display logic may not be fully tested.

+## Testing Approach
+Unit Testing: Each function is tested independently to verify its correctness in isolation.

+Mocking Dependencies: jest-fetch-mock is used to simulate network requests, allowing tests to run without actual API calls.

+DOM Manipulation: The tests manipulate the DOM directly to verify changes in the UI, such as the presence of loading messages and booking displays.

+Asynchronous Testing: The tests utilize async/await to handle asynchronous functions and ensure that promises are resolved correctly.

+## Why Not 100% Coverage ?

+- Uncovered Branches and Conditions

+      - Not all branches of the code are exercised by the tests.
+For example, conditional statements or error handling paths may not have corresponding tests.

+- Missing Edge Case Tests
+      - Tests may focus primarily on typical use cases and overlook edge cases that could lead to different code paths being executed.

+- Static or Mocked Dependencies
+      - Mocking external dependencies, while useful for isolating tests, can lead to missing real-world scenarios that might not be covered by mocks.